team-melbourne-rgsoc2015/team-melbourne-rgsoc2015.github.io/_posts/2015-7-23-how-to-update-your-ruby-on-rails-app-to-use-the-new-recaptcha.md

 Anyway, during the team showcase (where every team presents), one of the teams spoke in passing of the new google recaptcha tag.
 I made a mental note because I use recaptcha in my rails app to ward away spam.
 It's that thing which asks you to type in some really blurry words before you can send an email.
-I looked like this:
+It looked like this:

 ![](https://dl.dropboxusercontent.com/u/101847371/old-recaptcha.png)